-If a child is displaying any of the symptoms of coronavirus.
+- If a child is displaying any of the symptoms of coronavirus.
 The manager/deputy calls their parents to collect them immediately.
 Current guidance states that: 'If a child or young person has a positive COVID-19 test result they should try to stay at home and where possible avoid contact with other people for 3 days after the day they took the test.
 The risk of passing the infection on to others is much lower after 3 days, if they feel well and do not have a high temperature.
-Children and young people who usually attend an education or childcare setting and who live with someone who has a positive COVID19 test result should continue to attend as normal'.

-- We will maintain contact with the parent(s) of the child who was sent home, and ensure they know that their child is entitled to a test and encourage them to get their child tested.
-To access testing parents should use the 111 online coronavirus service. - We will ask the parent(s) to let us know the outcome as soon as possible. - If the test result is positive we will inform all other parents that a child has tested positive and remind them to be aware of the symptoms to look out for. - We will inform our local authority if a child, or staff member in the setting tests positive for coronavirus.
+Children and young people who usually attend an education or childcare setting and who live with someone who has a positive COVID-19 test result should continue to attend as normal'. - For advice or to access testing parents should use the 111 online coronavirus service. - We will ask the parent(s) to let us know the outcome as soon as possible. - If the test result is positive we will inform all other parents that a child has tested positive and remind them to be aware of the symptoms to look out for.